-Very often Often Sometimes Never Combined ideas from different courses when completing assignments \bigcirc \odot 0 \odot Connected your learning to societal problems or issues \odot \odot \bigcirc \bigcirc Included diverse perspectives (political, religious, racial/ethnic, gender, etc.) in course discussions or assignments 0 \odot O 0 Examined the strengths and weaknesses of your own views on a topic or issue \odot \odot \bigcirc \bigcirc Tried to better understand someone else's views by imagining how an issue looks from his or her perspective 0 \odot © 0 Learned something that changed the way you understand an issue or concept \bigcirc \odot \bigcirc \bigcirc Connected ideas from your courses to your prior experiences and knowledge 0 0 0 0
+Very often Often Sometimes Never Combined ideas from different courses when completing assignments 0 0 0 0 Connected your learning to societal problems or issues Ð 0 0 0 included diverse perspectives (political, religious, racial/ethnic, gender, etc.) in course discussions or assignments 0 0 0 0 xamined the strengths and weaknesses of your own views on a topic or issue 0 0 0 0 Tried to better understand someone else's views by imagining how an issue looks from his or her perspective 0 0 0 0 Learned something that changed the way you understand an issue or concept 0 0 0 0 Connected ideas from your courses to your prior experiences and knowledge 0 0 0 0

-During the current school year, about how often have you done the following?
+Control of the Contro During the current school year. about how often have vou done t he following?

-Very often Often Sometimes Never Talked about career plans with a faculty member \odot \odot 0 \odot Worked with a faculty member on activities other than coursework (committees, student groups, etc.) \bigcirc 0 O O Discussed course topics, ideas, or concepts with a faculty member outside of class \odot \odot 0 \odot Discussed your academic performance with a faculty member \odot \bigcirc 0 \odot
+Very often Often Sometimes Never Talked about career plans with a faculty member 0 0 0 0 Worked with a faculty member on activities other than coursework (committees, student groups, etc.) 0 0 0 0 Discussed course topics, ideas, or concepts with a faculty member outside of class 0 0 0 0 Discussed your academic performance with a faculty member 0 0 0 0